spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 ## 8. Familiarizing Yourself with the Spryker Architecture

 As a developer, you should understand the structure of Spryker and how to extend its core functionality.
-To better understand Spryker’s architecture, such as the different parts of the Client, Chared, Zed, and Yves folders (as well as their different layers), see the following articles:
+To better understand Spryker’s architecture, such as the different parts of the Client, Shared, Zed, and Yves folders (as well as their different layers), see the following articles:

 * [Conceptual overview](/docs/scos/dev/architecture/conceptual-overview.html): to learn about application layers and code structure.
 * [Modules and layers](/docs/scos/dev/architecture/modules-and-layers.html): to learn about layers and how various functionality is encapsulated in modules.